10 Tips To Get Great Sleep, No Matter How Stressed You Are

-My highly sensitive friends know the frustration of lying awake in bed with a busy mind or achy body.
+If you're a highly sensitive person like me (or you just have a lot going on in your life), you know the frustration of lying awake in bed with a busy mind or achy body.
 A twinge of worry or an unrelenting thought can keep us awake for hours.
 We're familiar with the nagging noise in the other room, or the footsteps on the floor above that keep us from drifting off no matter how tired we feel.
 We know the draw of caffeine and sugary foods when we finally pull ourselves out of bed.
 And there's often the "don’t cross me" feeling that might emanate from us as we walk into the world after a crappy night's sleep.

 Undoubtedly, all of us will experience bouts of insomnia at some point in our lives.
 The stresses of life and work deadlines will leave anyone tossing and turning.
-However, for the Highly Sensitive Person (HSP), approximately 20% of the population according to researcher Elaine Aron, a good night's sleep can be more of an enigma than a simple part of everyday life.
+However, for the Highly Sensitive Person (HSP), which is approximately 20% of the population, a good night's sleep can be more of an enigma than a simple part of everyday life.
 Having a more sensitive nervous system lends itself to a predisposition toward insomnia.
 Sleep requires us to be in a deep state of relaxation, which is not easily attainable or familiar to an HSP.

 Try one of these tips tonight for sweet dreams and a peaceful slumber.

 1. Emphasize relaxation 1 to 2 hours before bedtime.

 In the evening hours, decrease stimulation as much as possible.
 Dim the lights and slow things down.
 Do something you find relaxing, such as reading, practicing gentle yoga, taking a bath or talking about your day with your partner.
 As much as possible, make relaxation the theme of the evening.
 If certain tasks are unavoidable, then practice doing them in a relaxed manner.